-The lands in a valid Spanish Land Grant are not open to mining location as a general rule, since mines were considered to be a part of the areas granted and not subject to special disposition under the mining laws.
+The lands in a valid Spanish Land Grant are not, as a general rule, open to mining locations, since mines were considered to be a part of the area granted.
 These grants have given rise to many complex legal questions, and the title to each one must be examined to determine the status of mineral ownership, as there may be exceptions to the general rule.